alanplotko/Dash/README.md

 4) Run the app with `node app.js dev`.
 Passing in 'dev' will use the defined database in config.js for the development environment.
 You will need to set up MongoDB on your computer, create a database, and overwrite the database URI.

-Optional: If you plan on making changes to your files, I recommend installing nodemon globally.
-Nodemon restarts your app when it detects changes.
-If you have nodemon installed, run `nodemon app.js dev` to run the app.
+Optional: If you plan on making changes to the files, consider using nodemon.
+Nodemon restarts your app whenever it detects changes.
+To use nodemon, run the app with `nodemon app.js dev` instead.

 # Plans